Paying taxes sucks!

 All Experts Aren’t Created Equal

-Now a lot of tax services are offering live experts to review your returns.
+Now a lot of tax apps are offering live experts to review your returns.

 Anyone who has ever heard or read my thoughts on the subject know how I feel–and I’ll repeat it here for those who are new: